The Biggest Advertising Challenges in VOD

 Because of this lack of granular tracking, it's more difficult to target specific AVOD audiences than with other digital media.
 While available data on AVOD viewers can get an advertiser close, it can't pinpoint individual users.
 Advertisers won't know what specific households they're targeting—at least with AVOD data alone.

 If you combine data from streaming services with your own first-party data, you can more precisely target consumers interested in your products and services.
-Focus on data that shows what products consumers are interested in, what brand they like, and other key demographic data.
+Focus on data that shows what products consumers are interested in, what brands they like, and other key demographic data.
 This will let you reach new customers with similar characteristics to your known customers.

 Difficult to Determine Direct Impact on Sales